slot/factual-php-driver/README.md

 ## Setup

-Add your Factual key and secret to auth.ini, then require the file 'Factual.php'
+Obtain an oauth key and secret from Factual, require the file 'Factual.php with the key and secret as parameters'

     //setup
     require_once('Factual.php');
-	$factual = new Factual;
+	$factual = new Factual("yourOauthKey","yourOauthSecret");

 The driver creates an authenticated handle to Factual, and addresses class loading, on instantiation, so be sure to always instantiate a Factual object first.

-For simplicity the auth and config files are found in the root dir; these should be moved elsewhere on your production system.
+All of the examples below assume this prior creation of a Factual object.

 ## Simple Query Example

     // Print 3 random records
-    $factual = new Factual;
     $query = new Query;
     $query->limit(3);
     $res = $factual->fetch("places", $query);